StreamsYT/hof/README.md

+# What is hof?
-# Hof is a small addon to make accepting & turning in the Hand of Fate quests faster.
+> hof is a small addon to make accepting & turning the `Hand of Fate` quests faster on Ascension.
+> It accepts the quests, and turns it in for you - All you have to do is spam right click on Silas / Bruth.

-sidenote: You will get a popup before this addon does anything first time you have this enabled & interact with Silas / Bruth on every session.
+You will get a popup before this addon does anything first time you have this enabled & interact with Silas / Bruth on every session.